 Leukemia and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the disease, an important part of care is relieving a child’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Palliative care can help a child at any stage of illness.
+Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
+Any person, regardless of age or type and stage of cancer, may receive palliative care.
+It works best when palliative care is started as early as needed in the cancer treatment process.
 Children often receive treatment for the leukemia and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-Before treatment begins, talk with your child’s health care team about the possible side effects of the specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if your child is experiencing a problem, so it is addressed as quickly as possible.
+Before treatment begins, talk with your child’s health care team about the possible side effects of the specific treatment plan and palliative care options.
+And during and after treatment, be sure to tell your doctor or another health care team member if your child is experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care .

-A remission can be temporary or permanent.
-This uncertainty leads to many families feeling worried or anxious that the leukemia will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the leukemia will come back.
 While many remissions are permanent, it’s important to talk with your child’s doctor about the possibility of the disease returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the leukemia does return.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if the leukemia does return.
 Learn more about coping with the fear of recurrence .

 If the ALL recurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your child’s doctor will talk about treatment options.
-Often the treatment plan will include the therapies described above (such as chemotherapy, radiation therapy, and/or stem cell transplantation) but may be used in a different combination or given at a different pace.
+Often the treatment plan will include the treatments described above such as chemotherapy, radiation therapy, and/or stem cell transplantation but they may be used in a different combination or given at a different pace.
 Your child’s doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 Just as for newly diagnosed patients, clinical trials typically offer the best chance of cure.
+Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 If the ALL recurs, treatment depends on many factors, including the type of treatment the child received originally, the length of time between the initial diagnosis and the recurrence, and whether leukemia cells are found in the bone marrow, CSF, testicles, or in more than one of these sites when it recurs.